swinterbourne/ewallace.github.io/blog/_posts/2020-11-26-favourite-papers.md

 This blogpost has been created as part of a lab workshop on using [git version control](https://en.wikipedia.org/wiki/Git) and has been a great excuse to share and discuss interesting papers that have influenced our work!

+### High Throughput Genetics and Cell Biology

+*Marah Jnied:*

+["A Network of Cytosolic Factors Targets SRP-Independent Proteins to the Endoplasmic Reticulum"](https://www.sciencedirect.com/science/article/pii/S0092867413001517) is a paper that highlights the importance and complexity of SRP-independent translocation.
+In this paper, Ast et al employ a combination of hydropathy-based analysis and microscopy to identify a determinant for Endoplasmic Reticulum targeting, and to reveal a network of cytosolic proteins that facilitate SRP-independent targeting and translocation.
+This paper inspired an exciting set of experiments for my PhD project concerning the RNA binding protein Ssd1.

 ### Bioinformatics Papers

 *Flic Anderson:*